COS UCA Job Catalog

 For description and past ratings, see course page on Princeton Courses

-Supervised by Prof. Benjamin Eyesenbach and Prof. Mengdi Wang (Spring 2024)
+Supervised by Prof. Benjamin Eyesenbach (Spring 2025)

 Team communication: A course Slack